FraGoTe/chamilo-drupal/README.txt

 features, so please try it on a test server before you put it online.

 Its current features are
-- Single Sign On from Drupal to Chamilo
+- Single Sign On from Drupal to Chamilo (currently disabled)
 - View list of Chamilo courses in a Drupal block
 - View list of own Chamilo courses in a Drupal block
 - View list of own Chamilo events in a Drupal block